 Why Disney?
 Why Now?

 Walt Disney World Resort, comprising four huge theme parks plus two great waterparks, has some amazing festivals going on nearly all year long to complement the rides and shows.
-At Epcot, perhaps the most edutaining of the parks, they include the Epcot International Festival of the Arts — great with older kids and grandparents; the gorgeous Epcot International Flower & Garden Festival where we saw “pizza” growing in the kids garden (tomatoes, basil, mushrooms and wheat); the foodie favorite Epcot International Food & Wine Festival; and the delightful Epcot International Festival of the Holidays, where a variety of cultures show off their holiday spirit and decor.
+At Epcot, perhaps the most edutaining of the parks, they include the Epcot International Festival of the Arts — great with older kids and grandparents; the gorgeous Epcot International Flower & Garden Festival where we saw “pizza” growing in the kids garden (tomatoes, basil, mushrooms and wheat); the foodie favorite Epcot International Food & Wine Festival in fall.
+It’s followed by the delightful Epcot International Festival of the Holidays, where a variety of cultures show off their holiday spirit and decor throughout the festive season.

-Other must-see attractions include “Happily Ever After” — the most spectacular fireworks show in the history of Magic Kingdom Park; “Pandora – The World of Avatar” at Animal Kingdom; and the new “Toy Story Land” (opening summer 2018), where all ages will love the so-much-larger-than life setting of Andy’s backyard at Disney’s Hollywood Studios.
+Other must-see attractions include “Star Wars: Galaxy’s Edge,” a whole new land, where you can live your adventure in a galaxy far, far way, now open at Disney’s Hollywood Studios, “Happily Ever After” — the most spectacular fireworks show in the history of Magic Kingdom Park; “Pandora – The World of Avatar” at Animal Kingdom; and “Toy Story Land” where all ages adore the larger-than life, tall grass setting of Andy’s backyard.

-And if you need more reasons to go to Disney now, our What’s New at Disneyworld roundup explains the latest openings.
+And if you need more reasons to go to Disney now, our What’s New at Disneyworld roundup explains the other great openings.

 At all Disney Spring hotels, there’s plenty of space to be family — or the hot young couple you were #bk.
 Book yourselves some childcare (with advance notice to the concierge) and you can indulge at a local Spa, hit the fitness center, or go clubbing.
 Any of these hotels are also a very handy base to explore the many other Orlando family-friendly, non-theme park attractions during your Florida vacation.

-For additional information, visit Disney Springs hotels specials page.
-By the way, the seven Disney Springs Resort Area Hotels also offer a 20% room rate discount to American military, including U.S. Coast Guard and activated members of the National Guard or Reservists, plus separate discounts for AAA members.
+By the way, some of the seven Disney Springs Resort Area Hotels also offer their own seasonal packages or separate discounts for AAA members.
 Some hotels allow kids 12 and under to dine free with an adult meal purchase, others waive Resort Fees, restrictions and black out dates may apply, so it’s best to check their site while planning.